mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

 The actual implementation of the FFD method is housed in the pyGeo repository, which we were already introduced to in the very beginning of the tutorial.
 The specific class to look for is :doc:`DVGeometry <pygeo:DVGeometry>`.
-Before diving into the parametrization, however, we need to generate an FFD, which is basically a 3D grid in the plot3d format.
+Navigate to the DVGeometry repository to explore its capabilities Before diving into the parametrization, however, we need to generate an FFD, which is basically a 3D grid in the plot3d format.

 Files